xaur/decred-news/guidelines.md

 1. Greet new contributors, both individuals and organizations
 2. Make the community more familiar with people making Decred
+3. Track community growth

-The latter includes interviews and staff changes.
+Item 2 includes interviews and staff changes.

 Ways to detect new contributors:

 * use the [contributor tracker](https://github.com/degeri/decred_contributor_track)
 * watch for changes to [contributors](https://decred.org/contributors/) page in [commits](https://github.com/decred/dcrweb/commits/master) to dcrweb
-* when lurking GitHub, click the username on the commit to show all commits by that user and see if they started recently ([example](https://github.com/decred/politeia/commits?author=martonp))
+* when lurking GitHub, click the username on the commit to show all commits by that user and see if they started recently (for [example](https://github.com/decred/politeia/commits?author=martonp), martonp started in June)

 ### Governance